glennkmitchell/architecture-center/docs/microservices/domain-analysis.md

 # Apply domain driven design

-When designing microservices, one of the biggest challenges in define the exact boundaries of the individual services.
+When designing microservices, one of the biggest challenges is defining the boundaries of individual services.
 The general rule is that a service should do "one thing" &mdash; but putting that rule into practice requires careful thought.

 Here are two guiding principles: